One United Nations Plaza: Interior features

 Kevin Roche was put in charge of One's interior design, which was not the usual practice of interior decorating for buildings.
 Most of the office styles were usual and typical for offices at the time.
-But as for the interior designing, Roche was anything but usual or typical.
+As for the interior designing, Roche was anything but typical.
 He made use of metal and mirrors to enhance or increase the visualised spaces.
 "Roche made every attempt to explode the space beyond its confines."
-In the lobbies, Roche placed a hung ceiling which consisted of Plexiglass below and reflective metal above, making it difficult to actually find the actual ceiling.
+In the lobbies, Roche placed a hung ceiling which consisted of Plexiglass below and reflective metal above, making it difficult to find the actual ceiling.